 Take a look at the table below to find the perfect group for you.
 How Does Generative Design Unlock Engineering Innovation? · Wevolver.
 Design Accuracy Comparison 0.9° vs. 1.8° Often times when an engineer is selecting a step motor for his or her application, one important decision that needs to be made is whether or not to choose a 0.9° or a 1.8° step motor.

 When making a decision of this magnitude, two factors will invariably come into play: performance and price.
 With the ever increasing role of competition in today’s motion control industry, both performance and price are major difference makers in every decision.
 In terms of performance the question is whether altering the way a 1.8° step motor operates will, in fact, produce a 0.9° type motor performance.
 There is a widespread belief that using a 1.8° motor at half stepping will produce the same accuracy as a 0.9° motor at full stepping.

 With accuracy and smooth motion being the main advantages of using 0.9° motors, this belief leads some to think that the 1.8° motor at half stepping will be sufficient and available at a lower price.
-First, let’s take a look at what makes a step motor accurate.
 Download our ebooks about 3D Printing and Digital Manufacturing.
 Sculpteo is not only the leading provider of digital fabrication services on the market today, we also have wide-ranging expertise that we love to share.